GlenKPeterson/Paguro/README.md

 * [Extensible, immutable tuples](src/main/java/org/organicdesign/fp/tuple) - use them for rapid prototyping, then later extend them to make your own lightweight, immutable Java classes with correct `equals()`, `hashCode()`, and `toString()` implementations.
 * [Lazy initialization](src/main/java/org/organicdesign/fp/LazyRef.java#L5) - LazyRef thread-safely performs initialization and frees initialization resources on first use.
 Subsequent uses get the now-constant initialized value.
 * [Memoization](src/main/java/org/organicdesign/fp/function/Function3.java#L42) - Turns function calls into hashtable lookups to speed up slow functions over a limited range of inputs.
-* Tiny with no dependencies - The entire project is just a 200K jar file that works in the compact1 profile.
-No extra loggers, etc.
+* Tiny with no dependencies - The entire project fits in a 200K jar file that works in the compact1 profile.
+No loggers or other random tag-alongs.

 UncleJim takes advantages of Java's type inferencing.
 It eschews void return types, arrays, primatives, and checked exceptions in lambdas.
 It can decrease the amount of code you need to write by a factor of at 2x-3x.
 Using functional transfomrations instead of loops focuses you on choosing the right collections which leads to more readable code AND better Big O complexity/scalability.